playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 ---
 {
   title: "Component Reference",
   description: "While you usually want to pass data to child components, sometimes you need to access arbitrary data from the child without needing to explicitly pass the data.",
-    published: '2023-01-01T22:12:03.284Z',
+  published: "2023-01-01T22:12:03.284Z",
-    authors: ['crutchcorn'],
+  authors: ["crutchcorn"],
-    tags: ['webdev'],
+  tags: ["webdev"],
   attached: [],
   order: 9,
-    collection: "The Framework Field Guide - Fundamentals" }
+  collection: "The Framework Field Guide - Fundamentals", }
 ---

 In our previous chapter, we build context menu functionality into our `App` component.
 This functionality allowed us to right-click on an element and get a list of actions we could take.

 ![// TODO: Add alt](../ffg-fundamentals-element-reference/context-close.png)